knkonzom/Camagru-1/README.md

 * PDO (Abstraction driver to communicate with the database)

 # Configuration
-* Need to have your XAMPP install and setup
+## To run this application make sure you have the following installed:
+*  Install your prefered Apache web-server(MAMP/WAMP/XAMP)
 *  Add your git repository folder to htdocs (htdocs can be found in XAMPP folder)
-* Configure MYSQL to your Database
-* Setup up your email verification (php.ini)
+*  To enable your SMTP mailer from localhost, visit https://www.youtube.com/watch?v=RPOTM9431SU
+*  The next step is to run http://localhost/camagru
 *  Register and Login

 # Features
 ## User Creation